 A Workspace is a quarantined analytical environment, created within a governed project space after a data license has been approved by all project participants.

 Depending on the level of governance selected for your project, data owners may request for sensitive data to be accessed only via a secure Workspace and for all outputs to be manually checked prior to approval for extraction.
 This ensures that any output created in a workspace complies with the permitted use and extraction rules agreed to in the data license.

-Senate offers a variety of workspace configurations so that analysts can choose the configuration most suited to the analytics they are conducting
+The Data Republic platform offers a variety of workspace configurations that come preconfigured with common analytical tools so analysts can choose the configuration most suited to the analytics they are conducting.

 - 550GB of redshift database storage

 Each Workspace comes preconfigured with common analytical tools for analysis.
 Workspaces with Windows operating systems come with the software listed below installed by default:

 Please note: Software licenses are required if applicable, for e.g. Excel, Tableau, etc.

 Python versions for Windows operating systems

 Windows workspaces run Anaconda3 (Python 3.7) 2020.02 by default which includes Jupyter Notebook and QT Console.
 Anaconda in the standard Workspace currently comes with any packages ticked on this page:

 To downgrade your environment please contact firstname.lastname@example.org.